anezkamll/anezkamll.github.io/content/about.md

 In addition to that, I orginaze events of various types and sizes and occasionaly jump in as a project manager if needed.

-Currently, my main occupation is community ops and UX research for [Česko.Digital](https://cesko.digital/) My role is partly strategic, and partly operational.
+Currently, my main occupation is community ops and occasional UX research for [Česko.Digital](https://cesko.digital/) My role is partly strategic, and partly operational.
 Besides day-to-day tasks, I am involved in service re/design, and the overall organization strategy and planning.

 I help to develop, nurture, and support two other communities, [Community Builders](communitybuilders.cz) and [Dougnut Czechia](https://www.doughnutczechia.cz/).